 Select Upload your public key.
 Provide the certificate file downloaded from Experience Manager.
 A message Public key(s) uploaded successfully is displayed.
 Click Next.

-Create a new Service Account (JWT) credential page displays the public key for the service account just configured.
+Create a new Service Account (JWT) credential page displays the public key for the service account.

 On the Select product profiles page, select Smart Content Services.
 Click Save configured API.

 A page displays more information about the configuration.
 Keep this page open to copy and add these values in Assets Smart Tagging Service Settings of cloud configuration in Experience Manager to configure smart tags.

 Figure: Details of integration in Adobe Developer Console

 To configure the integration, use the values of TECHNICAL ACCOUNT ID, ORGANIZATION ID, CLIENT SECRET, and CLIENT ID fields from the Adobe Developer Console integration.
 Creating a Smart Tags cloud configuration allows authentication of API requests from the Experience Manager deployment.

 In Experience Manager, navigate to Tools > Cloud Service > Legacy Cloud Services to open the Cloud Services console.

 Under the Assets Smart Tags, open the configuration created above.
 On the service settings page, click Edit.

 In the AEM Smart Content Service dialog, use the pre-populated values for the Service URL and Authorization Server fields.